Luccagg/Sak/README.md

 # Swiss Army Knife
-Swiss Army Knife (SAK) is a simple reverse shell with a small amount of functionalities like uploading files on the victim machine, or executing Commands directly into the victim's machine.
+Swiss Army Knife (SAK) is a reverse shell with a small amount of functionalities like uploading files on the victim machine, or executing Commands directly into the victim's machine.